Atlanta School Drops Pledge Of Allegiance Because Students Did Not Stand Or Participate

 The letter goes on to point out that there will be a time allotted in classrooms later on in the day for individual students to recite the Pledge of Allegiance should they elect to do so, and that a school chant will replace the pledge as a matter of morning routine.
 The missive from Zelski also elaborates on the nature of the school’s pedagogical commitment to their students, allowing for an inclusive, tolerant environment and emphasizing the nature of choice in the educational environment for both teachers and pupils.

-The decision to stop reciting the pledge is will bear political connotations despite the protestations or best intentions of administrators, and is sure to draw protest and social media furor.
+The decision to stop reciting the pledge will bear political connotations despite the protestations or best intentions of administrators and is sure to draw protest and social media furor.
 The current political climate is one where patriotism and nationalism bogeymen to some and signals of virtue to others.
-With many Americans showing a sense of flagging patriotism due to their disapproval of President Trump and his administration according to The Independent, particularly Democratic voters, the question of how resonant the icons of the American mythos are in 2018 remains to be seen.
+With many Americans showing a sense of flagging patriotism due to their disapproval of President Trump and his administration, according to The Independent, particularly Democratic voters, the question of how resonant the icons of the American mythos are in 2018 remains to be seen.

 An Atlanta elementary school said they will no longer say the Pledge of Allegiance to begin their day.https://t.co/EUTOG5lUH2 pic.twitter.com/994TCiqJSb